oneapi-src/level-zero-spec/include/core/PROG.md

 Devices may be linked together within a node by a scale-up fabric and depending on the configuration, the fabric can support atomics, compute kernel remote access, and data copies.

-The following P2P functionalities are provided through the API:
+The following Peer-to-Peer functionalities are provided through the API:
     - Check for existence of peer-to-peer fabric between two devices.
         - ::xeDeviceCanAccessPeer
     - Query remote memory access and atomic capabilities for peer-to-peer